hnguyen094/hnguyen094.github.io/storage/tctfy_incomplete/source.txt

 		increase photo count by 1;
 	otherwise if photo count is 2 and player consents: say "You turn to the last page.";
 		say "Your kids, rolling around the the sand.
-They're not even looking at the camera.";
+They're not even looking at the camera.[line break]You love them so much.";
 		increase photo count by 1;
 		now the photo album is nowhere;
 		now will to leave is true;